mukil/dm4-sign-up/README.md

 # DeepaMehta 4 Sign-up

 This plugin provides service provides a simple, AJAX and HTML-Template based, user-configurable `login` and `registration` dialog.
+For mailbox validation purposes it requires being installed on a web server with a `postfix` -> `Internet Site? like mail send functionality.

 This plugin adds:
-*    An `E-Mail Address` to each `User Account` (Aggregation Definition, with a _one_ to _one_ relation, if not already present)
 *    A `Sign-up`-link next to the `Login`-button in the DeepaMehta 4 Webclient
 *    A `Sign-up Configuration` topic associated to the `DeepaMehta 4 Sign up` Plugin (part of the "System" workspace and thus editable by `admin`)

 The special features of the `registration` dialog is comprised of:
 *    Username existence check
+*    Email existence check (Pending)
 *    Sends a notification mail to the configured e-mail address on each account-creation (new in 4.6)
 *    Defused as of 4.6: E-Mail Address existence and (simple) validation